I'm a 36 year old human man. I'm from Vancouver, but I live in Toronto and Prince Edward County.

-I'm the Marketing Manager at Arts & Crafts, a Toronto-based international record label, publisher, and management company.
+I'm the Director of Marketing at Arts & Crafts, a Toronto-based international record label, publisher, and management company.

 I'm a musician with releases on Warp Records, 1080p, and INgrooves.
 All released under the unfortunate moniker Babe Rainbow.

 I founded a boutique record label called Slow Release to support music that I love.